yawkat/faui2k15.de/index.md

-Unofficial site for FAU CS students that started in 2015.
+Unofficial site for FAU CS students who started in 2015.

 If you wish to add content to this site, feel free to [make a pull request](https://github.com/yawkat/faui2k15.de).